1ssb/mangroves/README.md

 ## Usage

 You can now import the Mangroves library in your Python code and use them directly for instantiation.
-A set of uses cases are provided as follows:
+A set of use cases is provided below:

 ```python
 import torch